10 Types of Technical Writing [with Strong Examples]

 [Source]

-9. Bid documentation
+9. Bid Documentation

 Bid documentation is technical documents that describe the elements of a construction project and are used to request proposals.
 Elements include estimates, specifications, and plans of a project.
 It gives bidders or suppliers the necessary info to place bids.

-10. Marketing collateral
+10. Marketing Collateral

 Marketing collateral is a type of marketing communication that shows why your company, product, or online platform is the best on the market.
 It's not always technical, but it can be if you're sharing about technical information such as software or hardware.